-Sales notes subsequently sent to fisheries offices do not meet with this requirement as they are completed after the first sale has taken place.
+For wild caught fisheries sales information sent to fisheries offices do not meet with this requirement as they are completed after the first sale has taken place.

-Hence the prescribed catch information must be provided no later than first sale even though this may subsequently be provided on sales invoices.
+Hence the prescribed catch information must be provided no later than first sale even though this may subsequently be provided on sales invoices to buyers.

-Ways of achieving this include:
+Ways of achieving this on fish markets include: